redsolution/django-generic-ratings/doc/getting_started.rst

 Add ``'ratings'`` to the ``INSTALLED_APPS`` in your *settings.py*.

 See :doc:`customization` section in this documentation for other settings options.
+However, in settings you can define global application options valid for all handled models (i. e. models whose instances can be voted), but it is easy to customize rating options for each handled models (see :doc:`handlers`).

 Add the ratings urls to your *urls.py*, e.g.::